 Aimed at integrating cutting-edge psychological science into the classroom, Teaching Current Directions in Psychological Science offers advice and how-to guidance about teaching a particular area of research or topic in psychological science that has been the focus of an article in the APS journal Current Directions in Psychological Science.
 Current Directions is a peer-reviewed bimonthly journal featuring reviews by leading experts covering all of scientific psychology and its applications and allowing readers to stay apprised of important developments across subfields beyond their areas of expertise.
 Its articles are written to be accessible to nonexperts, making them ideally suited for use in the classroom.

 Visit the column for supplementary components, including classroom activities and demonstrations.

 Visit David G. Myers at his blog “Talk Psych”.
-Similar to the APS Observer column, the mission of his blog is to provide weekly updates on psychological science.
-Myers and DeWall also coauthor a suite of introductory psychology textbooks, including Psychology (11th Ed.), Exploring Psychology (10th Ed.), and Psychology in Everyday Life (4th Ed.).
+Similar to the APS Observer column, the mission of his blog is to provide updates on psychological science.
+Myers and DeWall also coauthor a suite of introductory psychology textbooks, including Psychology, Exploring Psychology, and Psychology in Everyday Life.

 Teaching the Truth About Aging